HakanColakoglu/AWS-EC2-Setup/README.md

 ## 7. Connecting Node.js to PostgreSQL

-In your Node.js application, configure the connection to PostgreSQL using the service name `postgres`:
+In your Node.js application, configure the connection to PostgreSQL using the service name `postgres`.
+This name was defined in your docker-compose file.
+If you change the service name to something else, update your `host` in here:

 ```javascript
 import pg from "pg";